byronbytes/byronbytes/README.md

 ![](https://komarev.com/ghpvc/?username=byronbytes)

 👋 Hey, I'm Matty, a programmer who wants to make the world a better place.
-I'm focused on programming in C# and Java, and I also created LiteTools which is a business that aims to make apps that enhance productivity and efficiency.
-I've always had an interest with computers since a very young age and started to do programming in 2017.
+I program in C# and Java and I also created LiteTools which is a business that aims to make apps that enhance productivity and efficiency.

-#### Experiences
-I am mainly experienced in C# and WinForms and I'm also going to be learning Java.

 ## Stats